alexchay/docker-python/README.md

 ### Build

-Automated builds are setup for the repository and the matrix of base images and python versions are listed in the `matrix.yml` file.
+Automated builds are configured via GitHub Actions.
+The build matrix is defined in [`.github/matrix.yml`](.github/matrix.yml), specifying Python versions and tags.
 The image is tagged with the python backend/version and a matching `python` version, e.g.:

 - ghcr.io/alexchay/python:3.11-slim